Eiffel Tower light shows

 When planning your evening in Paris, Place du Trocadéro is often considered the absolute best place to see eiffel tower sparkle.
 Our guide breaks down this iconic elevated viewpoint, along with other great spots like the Champ de Mars, so you can capture the perfect photo of the 5-minute light show.

-A handful of nights each year break the golden-wash routine for a one-off colour wash or a fireworks sequence.
-Three moments anchor the calendar — Bastille Day fireworks on 14 July, the Pink October launch on 30 September, and the year-end sparkle on 31 December — while the rest of the colourful tributes go up event by event, often confirmed only days in advance.
+Three moments anchor the annual calendar of special illuminations in 2026: Bastille Day fireworks, the Pink October launch, and the year-end sparkle, while the rest of the colourful tributes go up event by event, often confirmed only days in advance.

 The 2026 calendar so far, month by month:

 - May: Blue with twelve yellow stars for Europe Day on 9 May, the same treatment used for the French EU Council Presidency launch in January 2022 and for the 20th Europe Day anniversary on 9 May 2006.
-Green has run for climate-conference moments and may return for COP-aligned dates later in the year.
+Green has run for climate-conference moments and may return for COP-aligned dates.

 - November: Blue-white-red sequences around 11 November (Armistice Day) and 13 November (anniversary of the 2015 Paris attacks).
 The November 2024 tricolour tribute requested by Mayor Anne Hidalgo ran for three consecutive nights, 16–18 November.